 Aging, in general, will have a negative impact on your dog's health and their ability to be mobile.
 As your pet ages and the cells in their body begin to regenerate slower and slower, all of the various aspects of their health will lose the vitality of their youth.
 Mobility is just one of the most obvious effects of the aging process.

 How Arthritis Affects Your Dog's Mobility

 Arthritis affects your dog's mobility by making it painful for them to move around.
 Once the cartilage wears away, there is less cushion protecting the two bones of a joint from bumping and scraping against one another.
-As you would imagine, this is a pretty painful occurrence.
+As you would imagine, this would result in a lot of pain for your dog.
 So even though your dog can technically move the same as they used to be able to, the pain associated with moving can become intense enough that your pet chooses simply not to move.

 Not all dogs with arthritis will stop moving altogether.
 Some may just be less active and less prone to running and playing.
 Every dog's arthritis takes effect for a different reason and has a different level of severity.
 Your pet's ability to move will depend on their ability to tolerate pain and the amount of pain they are actually in.
 These things can both be difficult to gauge as a pet owner since your dog doesn't have an easy way to communicate this to you.

 There are three primary ways that arthritis affects your dog's ability to move.
 The first has to do with traction.
 Dogs with arthritis have a hard time gripping surfaces, especially smooth ones like tile and laminate.
 The second way that arthritis affects your pet's mobility is by making it difficult for them to get up and down.
 Standing, going up steps, and laying down can all be made difficult with arthritis.
 And lastly, arthritis will make it very difficult for your dog to move quickly.